TheLinuxSham/Crypto-Dashboard/README.md

 ```
 pip install -r requirements.txt
 ```
 You will also need to change login credentials in *SentimentAnalyse.py* line 7-10 and in *TwitterApi.py* line 7-10.
+When the program is run it will create a website on localhost (0.0.0.0:8080).